Quillraven/Fleks/ReadMe.md

 There are two systems in Fleks:

-- `EntitySystem`: system without relation to entities.
+- `IntervalSystem`: system without relation to entities.
 - `IteratingSystem`: system with relation to entities of a specific component configuration.

-`EntitySystem` has two optional arguments:
+`IntervalSystem` has two optional arguments:

 - `tickRate`: defines the time in milliseconds when the system should be updated.
 Default is 0 means that it gets called every time `world.update` is called
 - `enabled`: defines if the system will be processed or not.
 Default value is true.

-`IteratingSystem` extends `EntitySystem` but in addition it requires you to specify the relevant components of entities which the system will iterate over.
+`IteratingSystem` extends `IntervalSystem` but in addition it requires you to specify the relevant components of entities which the system will iterate over.
 There are three class annotations to define this component configuration:

 - `AllOf`: entity must have all the components specified
 - `NoneOf`: entity must not have any component specified